Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.1 The provider uses insights from client data to design products, services, and delivery channels.

-As discussed in the guidance for Standard 3A, your institution should base product/ service/delivery channel decisions on market research.
-The example below demonstrates a delivery channel decision that was based on data collected through client surveys and MIS analysis.
+As discussed in the guidance for Standard 3A, providers should base product/ service/distribution channel decisions on market and client research.
+The example below demonstrates a distribution channel decision that was based on data collected through client surveys and MIS analysis.

 Segmented client data show: